Marija-Kov/visual-artist-portfolio/README.md

 - index.html

-- three "artwork" pages - these were given generic names for some flexibility in order to avoid too excessive website restructuring and refactoring as the content changes

-- a contact page
+- three pages for different types of artwork (3D, 2D, embroidery)

 ### SCSS

-- index.scss contains styling for the whole website
+- index.scss + several partials for different groups of rules

 ### JavaScript

+- 'ham-navigation' enables the proper functionality of the hamburger menu button

+- 'gallery' scripts (in gallery folder) for each gallery page

+- modules:
+   'showData' (containing the function that makes sure that each gallery page displays corresponding data to the artwork type);
+   'artDisplay' (contains the function that enables showing/hiding of artwork images and details)

-- ham-navigation.js is reused on all pages
+- 'loading' takes care of the intro animation on gallery pages

-- three "artwork" scripts for each artwork page (again, generic names were given for flexibility) as each of them uses a different portion of data.json via fetch(url)

 ### JSON

-All artwork data organized.
+Contains all artwork and details from the galleries.

+### Media

+Folder containing all artwork images used in the project including the homepage background video and favicon (all created/photographed/designed by Marija K.)